Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-You’ll be hard-pressed to find a better VPN for iPhone than ExpressVPN, thanks to its superbly-designed iOS app which instantly connects you to private servers that bypass most geo-restrictions around the world.
-NordVPN is a close contender, with excellent internet speeds and many advanced settings on offer, while Proton VPN is the only completely free (and safe) VPN with unlimited data, ideal for protection on public WiFi.
+ExpressVPN is the best VPN to use on your iPhone, thanks to its superbly-designed iOS app and instant no-log connections that bypass most geo-blocks around the world.
+NordVPN is a close runner-up, with excellent internet speeds and many free extra settings included, while Proton VPN is the only completely free (and safe) VPN with unlimited data, ideal for always-on protection.

-Summary: The Best VPNs for iPhone
+Summary: Top VPN Apps for iPhone

 Out of 61 VPNs we tested, these five provide the privacy, security and access you want on your iPhone: